Best Transatlantic Cruise Tips for the Boomer Traveler

 My answer: that depends.
 First, the cruise line that you choose may or may not have formal nights.

-Second, even if there are formal nights, getting dressed up is easy to avoid by choosing alternate restaurants on nights when the dress code is formal.
+Also, getting dressed up is easy to avoid by choosing alternate restaurants on nights when the dress code is optional formal for the main dining room.
 But you’ll be missing a lot of fun.

 Alan and I enjoy dressing for formal night.
 In fact, it’s one of the reasons that we enjoy luxury cruises.
 At home, we wear sweatshirts, t-shirts and jeans most of the time.